ichensky/ichensky.github.io/docs/dev/dotnet/design-principles/solid/solid-theory.md

 * **Single Responsibility Principle**.
   [srp.pdf](https://web.archive.org/web/20150202200348/http://www.objectmentor.com/resources/articles/srp.pdf)

-  "There should never be more than one reason for a class to change."
+  > There should never be more than one reason for a class to change.

+  Update 2018.
+"Clean architecture: a craftsman's guide to software structure and design":
+  > A module should be responsible to one, and only one, actor.

 * **Open-Closed Principle**.